philippe44/squeezelite-esp32/README.md

 nvs_set autoexec2 str -v "squeezelite -o \"BT -n 'MySpeaker'\" -b 500:2000 -R -u m -Z 192000 -r \"44100-44100\""

-# Additional misc notes
+# Additional misc notes to do you build
-- for all libraries, add -mlongcalls
+- for all libraries, add -mlongcalls.
+- audio libraries are complicated to rebuild, open an issue if you really want to
 - libmad, libflac (no esp's version), libvorbis (tremor - not esp's version), alac work
 - libfaad does not really support real time, but if you want to try
 	- -O3 -DFIXED_POINT -DSMALL_STACK